Prof-anabi/alx-foundation-webstack-project/README.md

 - HTML: The structure and markup of the website pages have been created using HTML, providing the foundation for the content and layout.
 - CSS: Cascading Style Sheets (CSS) have been employed to enhance the visual presentation of the website, including styling elements, layouts, and responsiveness.
 - JavaScript: JavaScript has been utilized to add interactivity and dynamic functionality to the website, enabling features such as form validation, user interactions, and data manipulation.
+- Bootstrap: The Bootstrap framework has been integrated into the project to streamline the development process, providing responsive grid layouts, pre-built components, and CSS styles for consistent and modern design.
 - EmailJS: EmailJS, a JavaScript library, has been integrated into the project to facilitate email functionality, allowing users to send messages and inquiries through the website.

 ## Setup Instructions